I-601A, Application for Provisional Unlawful Presence Waiver

-Certain immediate relatives of U.S. Citizens may use this form to request a provisional unlawful presence waiver under Immigration and Nationality Act Section 212 (a)(9)(B) and 8 CFR 212.7(e), before departing the United States to appear at a U.S. Embassy or consulate for an immigrant visa interview.
-For more information see the Provisional Unlawful Presence Waiver web page.
+Certain immigrant visa applicants who are relatives of U.S. citizens or Lawful Permanent Residents (LPRs) may use this application to request a provisional waiver of the unlawful presence grounds of inadmissibility under Immigration and Nationality Act Section 212 (a)(9)(B), before departing the United States to appear at a U.S. Embassy or Consulate for an immigrant visa interview.
+For more information, see the Provisional Unlawful Presence Waiver webpage.

 Number of Pages

 Form 9; instructions 21.

 12/15/17.
 You can find the edition date at the bottom of the page on the form and instructions.

 Mail your Form I-601A to the Chicago Lockbox facility.

 We will reject your form if any of the following are missing: